Alfresco/acs-deployment/docs/compose.md

 has_children: true
 ---

-This section contains available guides for docker-compose deployment
+This section contains available guides for Docker Compose deployment